 Sarah Lawrence College is committed to providing individuals with disabilities equal access to its programs, services, and facilities in accordance with Section 504 of the Federal Rehabilitation Act of 1973 and Title III of the Americans with Disabilities Act of 1990.
-The Associate Dean of Studies & Disability Services works individually with students with disabilities to assure that they have equal access to the full range of opportunities at the College.
+The Director of Access and Disability Services works individually with students with disabilities to assure that they have equal access to the full range of opportunities at the College.

 Who is eligible for accommodations?